cocos/cocos-docs/en/physics-3d/physics-rigidbody.md

   The factor is type `Vec3`.
 Value of the corresponding components is used to scale the velocity of corresponding axises.
 The default values are 1, which means that the scaling are 1x, that is, no scale.

-  **Note**: Set a component value of the factor to 0 to fix movement or rotation for a certain axis.
+  > **Note**: set a component value of the factor to 0 to fix movement or rotation for a certain axis.
 If you want to completely fix the rotation, please use `fixedRotation`.